wikitree/wikitree-dynamic-tree/README.md

 ## Usage

 The index page sets up a basic control container where the user can provide a starting WikiTree Person ID and select a tree view to use.
-There is also a button the user can click to sign into the API (required to view content on non-public profiles).
+There is also a button the user can click to sign in to the API (required to view content on non-public profiles).

 Once there is a starting profile id (either provided in the form or taken from the API login) and a view is selected (defaulting to the WikiTree Dynamic Tree), the view is drawn in a container.